utilihive/utilihive-backend-stub-sftp-server/README.md

 [readFiles](https://docs.utilihive.io/utilihive-integration/writing-testing-flows/processors/read-files/)
 source processor that reads CSV files from SFTP server and processes it (typically using [parseCsv](https://docs.utilihive.io/utilihive-integration/writing-testing-flows/processors/parse-csv/)).
-The example shows how to write functional test (using JUnit) that uploads the CSV file to the SFTP (which then triggers file ingestion by the in-memory flow-server) and asserts that file has been moved from source folder (defined by `path` property) to folder for successfully read files (`moveToFolder` property).
+The example shows how to write a functional test (using JUnit) that uploads the CSV file to the SFTP (which then triggers file ingestion by the in-memory flow-server) and asserts that file has been moved from source folder (defined by `path` property) to folder for successfully read files (`moveToFolder` property).
 Typically, you will